 - Possessing a credit or debit card that is not the defendant’s own and having the intent to use it.

 If you or someone you know has been charged with credit card fraud, you will need an attorney for such a serious crime.
-In order to get out of jail and await your trial date, you will need a San Antonio bondsman to post your bail.
+To get out of jail and await your trial date, you need a San Antonio bondsman to post your bail.
 Call us at McRae Bail Bonds.
 We will get you out of jail as soon as you’ve seen the magistrate and keep you and your attorney full updated on court dates.
 Call us at (210) 463-5561, you or your co-signer can qualify by phone.